Using Offline Data to Speed Up Reinforcement Learning in Procedurally Generated Environments: Evaluation Results

-By vertically analysing the reported results in each scenario in Figure ~\ref{fig:diversity}, it can be noticed that when using suboptimal demonstrations (60\% Buffer) the agent is more robust to the reduction in the number of levels used; this is, the agent needs fewer numbers of trajectories during pre-training to learn an optimal policy at the end of the following online training.
-An example of that can be seen in MN12S10, where with the 90\% buffer the agent only learns when using 10 or 20 levels, whereas with the 60\% buffer the agent can learn with as few as 3 levels.
-We hypothesise that this occurs because of the specific levels stored (and consequently sampled) from each buffer.
-In order to verify this, in Figure ~\ref{fig:o1dlhb_5levels_opt_vs_subopt} we show the specific sampled levels in \texttt{O1Dlhb} together with the return and number of steps of the associated trajectory.
-The first 2 levels beginning from the left are used for the reported '2 levels' results in Figure ~\ref{fig:diversity}; in the same way, the first 3 levels beginning from the left in Figure ~\ref{fig:o1dlhb_5levels_opt_vs_subopt} are used for the reported '3 levels' in Figure ~\ref{fig:diversity}; and all the provided 5 levels in Figure ~\ref{fig:o1dlhb_5levels_opt_vs_subopt} for the '5 levels' results in Figure ~\ref{fig:diversity}.
-Inspecting these levels demonstrates that the trajectories within the 60\% buffer are notably suboptimal (the expected optimal number of steps required to solve levels in this environment are $\approx$ 26, see Table ~\ref{tab:buffer_metada}), whereas the levels within the 90\% buffer contain trajectories with as few as 16-20 steps.
-The distribution of levels and thereby trajectories contained within the 90\% buffer is therefore skewed towards easier levels which require shorter trajectories than expected for levels of this environment.
+By analyzing Figure \ref{fig:diversity} for each scenario, we can note that training on medium-quality demonstrations (60\% buffer) exhibits greater robustness and performance than training on low- and even high-quality demonstrations contained in the 10\% and 90\% buffers, respectively.
+An example supporting this statement can be noticed in \texttt{MN12S10}, where the agent with the 90\% buffer only learns when using 10 or 20 levels (pink and blue curves, respectively), whereas with the 60\% buffer the agent can learn with as few as 5 levels (orange curve).
+We hypothesize that this occurs because of the specific levels stored (and consequently sampled) from each buffer.
+In order to verify this, in Figure~\ref{fig:o1dlhb_5levels_opt_vs_subopt} we show the specific sampled levels in \texttt{O1Dlhb}, together with the return and number of steps of the associated trajectory.
+The first 2 levels beginning from the left are used for the reported '2 levels' results in Figure~\ref{fig:diversity}; in the same way, the first 3 levels beginning from the left in Figure~\ref{fig:o1dlhb_5levels_opt_vs_subopt} are used for the reported '3 levels' in Figure ~\ref{fig:diversity}; and all the provided 5 levels in Figure~\ref{fig:o1dlhb_5levels_opt_vs_subopt} for the '5 levels' results in Figure~\ref{fig:diversity}.

+By inspecting these levels, we can see that the trajectories within the 60\% buffer are of notably lower quality compared to those in the 90\% buffer (the expected optimal number of steps required to solve levels in this task are $\sim$26, see Table ~\ref{tab:buffer_metada}), whereas the levels within the 90\% buffer contain trajectories with as few as 16-20 steps.
+The distribution of levels and thereby trajectories contained within the 90\% buffer is therefore skewed towards easier levels, which require shorter trajectories than those expected for levels of this environment.